About Lee

 Welcome to a page organizing the literary activity of the “Lee Klein” from the Philadelphia area, the one not particularly known for everything mentioned below.

 On June 16, 2024, Sagging Meniscus published Like It Matters.
-It’s about writer reader drinker friends who gather at a bar on Bloomsday each year to talk about life and literature.
+It’s about writer reader drinker friends who gather at a bar on Bloomsday to talk about life and literature.
 It’s also about walking and reading, the gestation of literary and literal offspring, and the joys and sorrows of writing with intent to publish.
 Here’s the cover:

 Available from Asterism, Amazon, B&N, Your Local Indie Bookstore, or Kindle.